The Story Begins: Composition

 The Story Begins is an EP consisting of six tracks.
-The title track "Like Ooh-Ahh" is produced by Black Eyed Pilseung, who had previously worked with other artists under JYP Entertainment including Miss A and Got7.
+"Like Ooh-Ahh" is produced by Black Eyed Pilseung, who had previously worked with other artists under JYP Entertainment including Miss A and Got7.
 The song was sonically described as a color pop track which incorporates various genres such as hip hop, R&B, and rock.
 The second track "Do It Again" was written by Park Jin-young, lyrically describing the excitement one feels after receiving a confession of love from another person, and was previously performed by Twice in Sixteen.
 "Going Crazy" is another song that was first performed by the group during Sixteen, and lyrically talks about uncontrollable feelings due to infatuation.
-The song "Truth" is classified as a song incorporating pop dance, punk, and ballad.
+The song "Truth" is classified as a song incorporating dance-pop, punk, and ballad, and was also performed during Sixteen.
 "Candy Boy" is described to be a love song, with the song's lyrics depicting how a person can meet their loved one even in dreams.
 The album's closing track "Like a Fool" is an acoustic song that tells about a girl's heartache after being unable to confess to their romantic interest.

 Promotion

-On the same day as the release of The Story Begins, Twice held a live showcase at the AX-Korea in Gwangjin-gu, Seoul, wherein they performed "Like Ooh-Ahh" alongside the dance tracks "Going Crazy" and "Do It Again."
+On the same day as the release of The Story Begins, Twice held their debut showcase titled "Ooh-Ahh, Twice" at the AX-Korea in Gwangjin-gu, Seoul, wherein they performed "Like Ooh-Ahh" alongside the dance tracks "Going Crazy" and "Do It Again".
+The showcase was also broadcast live through V Live.

 Twice promoted their album by appearing and performing on several South Korean music programs.
-The group made their first-ever music show appearance on M Countdown on October 22, performing "Like Ooh-Aah" and "Do It Again".
+The group made their first-ever music show appearance on M Countdown on October 22, performing "Like Ooh-Ahh" and "Do It Again".
 This was followed by performances on KBS2's Music Bank on October 23, MBC's Show!
 Music Core on October 24, and on SBS' Inkigayo on October 25, among other performance dates.
-The group also made their appearance on the SBS Gayo Daejeon 2015 held on December 27, performing the album's title track.
+The group also made their appearance on the SBS Gayo Daejeon 2015 held on December 27, performing "Like Ohh-Ahh".

-On January 22, 2016, Twice performed "Like Ooh-Aah" alongside a cover of Miss A's "Bad Girl Good Girl" and Wonder Girls' "So Hot" on You Hee-Yeol's Sketchbook.
+Twice performed "Candy Boy" for the first time on M Countdown on January 7, 2016.
+On January 22, they performed "Like Ooh-Ahh" alongside a cover of Miss A's "Bad Girl Good Girl" and Wonder Girls' "So Hot" on You Hee-Yeol's Sketchbook.
 On April 24, the group performed at the KCON Japan 2016 in a special broadcast done by M Countdown.

 Commercial performance

-The Story Begins debuted at number four on the Gaon Album Chart for the week ending October 24, 2015 and peaked at number three two weeks later.
+The Story Begins debuted at number four on the Gaon Album Chart for the week ending October 24, 2015, and peaked at number three two weeks later.
 By the end of October, the EP sold a total of 17,100 physical copies.
 At the end of 2015, the album reached 49,904 copies sold.
 As of 2020, the album has sold 199,696 copies in South Korea and 47,448 copies in Japan.
-It is also the group's best selling album in the United States with 4,000 copies sold.
+As of May 2019, it was the group's best selling album in the United States with 4,000 copies sold.